You’re thinking about seeking election to the National Committee for Women for Independence | Independence for Women (or

 I live far out of the central belt – I can’t afford to travel there from where I live.

-We take our National Council meetings around the country.
+Our National Councils, however, take place all over the country!
 We've held National Council meetings in Glenrothes, Inverness, Glasgow, Alloa, Kilmarnock, East Kilbride, Aberdeen, Galashiels, Edinburgh, Dundee, Paisley, Troon, Lerwick and Stirling.
 AGMs tend to be in Perth because it’s also good for access and *not* in the central belt!
 We have very fond memories of Perth!

 Please, everyone, don’t let financial issues, or any disability, or caring responsibilities, get in the way of standing for National Committee – WFI needs you!